smth-to-smb/owncloud_quickstart/readme.md

 ## Connecting to ownCloud

-As a user, you can connect to ownCloud using:
+As a user, you can connect to ownCloud server by means of:

 - ownCloud Desktop Client,
 - ownCloud Android App,